abdolence/firestore-rs/docs/src/index-management.md

 computing anything, since a raw `ListIndexes` on one group's parent has been observed to return every group's indexes.

-`.sync()` additionally logs a `Firestore Index Apply` span with one child span per applied action, and a `Firestore Index Wait` span when waiting is requested, with one child span per operation polled.
+`.sync()` also logs a `Firestore Index Apply` span with one child span per applied action, and a `Firestore Index Wait` span when waiting is requested, with one child span per operation polled.

 ## The Firestore emulator